developerjake/djlogger/README.md

 * info.log
 * debug.log
 * silly.log
+* warn.log
 * error.log

-All logs will be timestamped (does not include the date).
-Logging in the terminal will have the log-level printed and colourized.
+Logging to the terminal is timestamped (does not include the date) and includes the colourized log-level.
+Logs output to file include the full date & timestamp, and the log level.
+Any object logged are stringified.

+## `log` and `table`
+These two methods are excluded from the file-logging outputs.
+If, for  whatever reason, you fancy logging something to the console but don't want it to be output into the logging files, you can call `log`.

 ## Ready-Steady-Go
 1. Install the package with one of these depending on your preferred package manager: